 Trying out a small starter program at the ballroom dance studio?
-Your instructor and other staff members will encourage you to come to the ballroom dance parties.
+Then, your instructor and other staff members will soon encourage you to come to the ballroom dance parties.
 With this in mind, they’ll tell you, “Oh, you must come.
 You’ll have a blast“.

 You say to yourself, “I’m not so sure.
 I don’t even know how to dance.
 How the heck do you go to a dance party when you don’t know how to dance?”

 “What goes on at the ballroom dance parties anyway?”

 Although individual dance studios may have slightly different agendas for the practice party, basically they have certain activities in common.

 - Group Class

 - “What’s going to happen tonight is…”

 - General Dancing

 Some studios will do all these things at each party while others will have special party nights for different things, such as monthly acknowledgment of student or instructor accomplishments.
 But, in general, these are the kind of things that are happening during your practice party at a studio.

 Let’s start with the pre-party Group Class.